 Neo leaves these services arrangements to Trinity and doesn’t really focus on the details.
 Many months later Neo sees some Management Co invoices directed to Trinity’s parents and to Trinity for the management services provided to their pharmacies.
 He compares their invoices with PharmCo A’s invoices from Management Co and is shocked to see that PharmCo A is being charged $6,000 per month, three times the amount charged to the other pharmacies.

 Neo confronts Trinity who says that Management Co is discounting its usual fee for her and her parents, and that the fee charged to PharmCo A is the market rate.
 Neo makes enquiries and discovers that Management Co’s fees are more than double the market rate for comparable services.

 Trinity has again preferred her own interests over those of PharmCo A. She has placed herself in a position where her duties to Management Co conflict with her duties to PharmCo A. She has failed to act in good faith in PharmCo A’s best interests and is in breach of her duties to PharmCo A.

 If you would like advice regarding mergers, acquisitions and business structures, whether you control a large corporate group, or are buying a pharmacy interest for the first time, or you are concerned about inappropriate corporate behaviour, please contact a member of Meridian’s pharmacy team for advice.

-This article was written by Principal Mark Fitzgerald and Solicitor Ryan Wong.
+This article was written by Principal Mark Fitzgerald.